Mrazi09/LQ-flavour-project/README.md

 ---> Best_v3: Best fit points from the third version.
 Corresponds to the data of the resubmitted version

 ---> Some companion jupyter notebooks for the inversion of the neutrino mass matrix such that the PMNS and neutrino mass differences are inputs (Neutrino_inversion.ipynb) as well as additional codes for how to determine the PMNS and neutrino masses from available data files (Read_neutrino_v2.ipynb and Read_neutrino_v3.ipynb)

+**Important note** Data from the first versions (Data folder) and second version (Data_v2 and Best_v3) are outdated.
+Should only be use for testing purposes and may be remove in the future.
+The current data is Data_v3 and Best_v3 !!

 For additional information, feel free to contact me (jpedropino@ua.pt or johnppg5@gmail.com)